-It’s my job to ensure the products I make match my Oxford and Chipping Norton clients’ expectations, and that my furniture is both functional and beautiful.
-This is particularly the case for Toffee Hammer Carpentry’s bespoke TV units and made-to-measure wardrobes as they are household installations that are used and seen every day.
+It’s my job to ensure the products I make match my Oxford clients’ expectations, and that my furniture is both functional and beautiful.
+This is particularly the case for Toffee Hammer Carpentry’s bespoke TV units as they are household installations that are used and seen every day.

-My bespoke carpentry and joinery services include the following:
+My bespoke carpentry and bespoke joinery services include the following:

-To view a selection of the bespoke carpentry I create onsite in Oxford, Chipping Norton and the surrounding Oxfordshire areas, or the larger joinery products designed and manufactured at my workshop, please click onto the gallery.
+To hear more about the bespoke carpentry I create onsite in Oxford and the surrounding Oxfordshire areas, or the larger joinery products designed and manufactured at my workshop, please contact me today.

 The following raw materials are mostly used at Toffee Hammer Carpentry.
 If you would like me to source alternative products, please let me know.